Hezbollah: History

-According to Robert Fisk and Israeli General Shimon Shapira the date of 8 June 1982, two days after the Israeli invasion of Lebanon, when 50 Shiite militants ambushed an Israel Defense Forces armored convoy in Khalde south of Beirut, is considered by Hezbollah as the founding myth of their military wing.
+According to Robert Fisk and Israeli General Shimon Shapira, the date of 8 June 1982, two days after the Israeli invasion of Lebanon, when 50 Shiite militants ambushed an Israel Defence Forces armoured convoy in Khalde south of Beirut, is considered by Hezbollah as the founding myth of their military wing.
 It was in this battle, delaying the Israeli advance to Beirut for six days, that the future Hezbollah military chief Mustafa Badreddine made his name as a serious commander.
-According to Shapira, the lightly armed Shia fighters managed to capture an Israeli armored vehicle on that day and paraded it in the Revolutionary Guards' forward operating base in Baalbek, Eastern Lebanon.
+According to Shapira, the lightly armed Shia fighters managed to capture an Israeli armoured vehicle on that day and paraded it in the Revolutionary Guards' forward operating base in Baalbek, Eastern Lebanon.
 Fisk writes:

 Down at Khalde, a remarkable phenomenon had taken shape.
 The Shia militiamen were running on foot into the Israeli gunfire to launch grenades at the Israeli armour, actually moving to within 20 feet of the tanks to open fire at them.
 Some of the Shia fighters had torn off pieces of their shirts and wrapped them around their heads as bands of martyrdom as the Iranian revolutionary guards had begun doing a year before when they staged their first mass attacks against the Iraqis in the Gulf War a thousand miles to the east.
 When they set fire to one Israeli armoured vehicle, the gunmen were emboldened to advance further.
 None of us, I think, realised the critical importance of the events of Khalde that night.
 The Lebanese Shia were learning the principles of martyrdom and putting them into practice.
 Never before had we seen these men wear headbands like this; we thought it was another militia affectation but it was not.
 It was the beginning of a legend which also contained a strong element of truth.
 The Shia were now the Lebanese resistance, nationalist no doubt but also inspired by their religion.
 The party of God – in Arabic, the Hezbollah – were on the beaches of Khalde that night.